JullyAnneM/jdg-sso-biblioteca/README.md

 * Jar installer for JBoss Developer Studio.
 * Maven Repository for Red Hat JBoss Data Grid.
 2. Unzip them into the desired folder.
-3. For Postman, go to www.getpostman.com and download it as you wish.
+3. For Postman, go to www.getpostman.com and download it.

 ### Configuration and setup
 #### Red Hat JBoss EAP